 As to my added emphasis about the topsy-turvy twentieth century, in my experience, Hicks is right about certain intellectuals of the 20th century who love to be contrarian.
 Maybe this contrarianism comes about from the luxury of so much prosperity and corresponding leisure time in the West.
 Maybe it comes from political and social philosophy of overturning the dominant view, if there are (perceived) cracks in the evidence, such as no bodies in this case.
 Maybe the contrarian push comes from protecting the (perceived) underdog and (perceived) marginalized, a kind of Marxism, a revolt against the powerful.
 And the belief that Richard did it has been dominant for five centuries, and that belief must not be allowed to stand.
 Call it Modernism morphing into Postmodernism, which means interpretation over facts, said Nietzsche.
 And when the facts are incomplete (e.g. where are the bodies, and the proper DNA testing?), then interpretations and suppositions without reaching conclusions based on probability are easily over-emphasized.

 In other words, this Postmodern Age gets easily confused.
-Truth is actually not truth at all, but is too messy to postmodern man.
+Truth is actually not truth at all, but is too messy to postmodern man; they like it messy.

 After discussing many cases of other royal prisoners and their fates—death—Ross lays out the probability: